adamkistler98/SecAI-Nexus/README.md

 This project was conceived, designed, developed, and is actively maintained by **Adam Kistler** (LinkedIn: [adam-kistler-441a31192](https://www.linkedin.com/in/adam-kistler-441a31192/)).

 **The reason I built it:**
-What began as a personal tool to sharpen my own awareness has evolved into a centralized dashboard designed to help both experienced cybersecurity and GRC professionals **and** those just entering the field stay ahead of the rapidly evolving threat landscape.
+What began as a personal tool has evolved into a centralized dashboard designed to sharpen awareness for both experienced cybersecurity/GRC professionals and those just entering the field.

 ---